 (c) Provide a prospective timeline showing the estimated date of completion of the Project and/or each phase of the Project.
-Disclose any challenges that may prevent you from incurring costs for all funding by December 31, 2024 and/or fully expending funds and completing the Program(s) or Project(s) by December 31, 2026.
-10/01/2021 - 9/30/2022: Architecture, design, and engineering services, including survey, inspections, and testing; 10/01/2022 - 9/30/2023: Site ground work - grading and pad compaction; 10/01/2023 -12/31/206: Construction of three, two-story 25,000 - 40,000 square foot wellness center buildings Potential challenges include (1) receipt of funding - project cannot begin prior to allocation of funds; (2) timeliness of obtaining land - clearance preparation and approval can delay design phase; (3) lack of local labor force - inability to obtain personnel to do work may delay the schedule; and (4) material shortages from pandemic - may alter prices and delay schedule based on availability. (d) Identify who will be responsible for implementing the Program or Project: The Executive Director of the DOH, Dr. Jill Jim, will be responsible for implementing the construction of these facilities. ☐ document attached (e) Explain who will be responsible for operations and maintenance costs for the Project once completed, and how such costs will be funded prospectively: The respective Chapters Agencies will be responsible for the operations and maintenance of the wellness centers once completed: Agency of Chinle, Agency of Window Rock, and the Agency of Tubal City.
-O&M costs will be the chapter's own general funds. ☐ document attached (f) State which of the 66 Fiscal Recovery Fund expenditure categories in the attached U.S. Department of the Treasury Appendix 1 listing the proposed Program or Project falls under, and explain the reason why: This project will fall under FRF expenditure category 3.13, Social Determinants of Health: Other.
+Disclose any challenges that may prevent you from incurring costs for all funding by December 31, 2024 and/or fully expending funds and completing the Program(s) or Project(s) by December 31, 2026:

+10/01/2021 - 9/30/2022: Architecture, design, and engineering services, including survey, inspections, and testing; 10/01/2022 - 9/30/2023: Site ground work - grading and pad compaction; 10/01/2023 - 12/31/206: Construction of three, two-story 25,000 - 40,000 square foot wellness center buildings Potential challenges include (1) receipt of funding - project cannot begin prior to allocation of funds; (2) timeliness of obtaining land - clearance preparation and approval can delay design phase; (3) lack of local labor force - inability to obtain personnel to do work may delay the schedule; and (4) material shortages from pandemic - may alter prices and delay schedule based on availability.

+(d) Identify who will be responsible for implementing the Program or Project:

+The Executive Director of the DOH, Dr. Jill Jim, will be responsible for implementing the construction of these facilities.

+(e) Explain who will be responsible for operations and maintenance costs for the Project once completed, and how such costs will be funded prospectively:

+The respective Chapters Agencies will be responsible for the operations and maintenance of the wellness centers once completed: Agency of Chinle, Agency of Window Rock, and the Agency of Tuba City.

+O&M costs will be the chapter's own general funds.

+(f) State which of the 66 Fiscal Recovery Fund expenditure categories in the attached U.S. Department of the Treasury Appendix 1 listing the proposed Program or Project falls under, and explain the reason why:

+This project will fall under FRF expenditure category 3.13, Social Determinants of Health: Other.
 This category was selected because community wellness centers will provide support to the Navajo people to promote physical well being and education regarding healthy lifestyles, free of charge, making it available to everyone in the community.
 This education and physical activity will help individuals maintain health to fight the COVID virus.
 In addition, the wellness centers have served a locations for storing PPE, food, and other items related to the public health pandemic.

 This will be used for facility construction only.
-Funding to run the facility will be handled by the program. document attached Part 3.
-Additional documents.
-List here all additional supporting documents attached to this FRF Expenditure Plan (or indicate N/A): A document showing the estimated costs of constructing one wellness center.
+Funding to run the facility will be handled by the program.

+List here all additional supporting documents attached to this FRF Expenditure Plan (or indicate N/A):

+A document showing the estimated costs of constructing one wellness center.
 This project includes three new centers in total.

 The attached documents also include an architectural representation of a wellness center facility.

-Funding Recipient affirms that its receipt of Fiscal Recovery accordance with Resolution No. CJY-41-21, the ARPA, ARI regulations, and policies: NN Government Unit Preparer: signature of Preparet/CONTACT PERSON Approved by: signature of NN Government Unit's Bept./Program/Office Director or Manager Approved to submit for Review: signature of Branch Chief or Division Director Print Name, Title, Branch or Division print name and indicate title or position indicate Branch or Division
+Funding Recipient affirms that its receipt of Fiscal Recovery Funds and the implementation of this FRF Expenditure Plan shall be in accordance with Resolution No. CJY-41-21, the ARPA, ARPA Regulations, and with all applicable federal and Navajo Nation laws, regulations, and policies:

+NN Government Unit Preparer: Approved by: Approved to submit for Review : signature of Branch Chief or Division Director Print Name, Title, Branch or Division: